-9.0 INSURANCES
+9.0 Insurances and Bonds

 Work under the resulting Agreement cannot commence until all insurance coverages indicated herein have been obtained.
-The cost for insurance coverages and bonds is the sole responsibility of successful Bidder.
-The Successful Bidder shall obtain and submit to the Procurement Division within ten (10) calendar days from the date of notice of intent to award, all required bonds, as designated with an "X"

-and proof the insurances designated with an "X", in the following minimum amounts of insurance, on a standard ACORD form (inclusive of any amounts provided by an umbrella or excess policy):
+The cost for insurance coverages is the sole responsibility of successful Bidder.
+The Successful Bidder shall obtain and submit to the Procurement Division within ten (10) calendar days from the date of notice of intent to award, proof the following minimum amounts of insurance on a standard ACORD form (inclusive of any amounts provided by an umbrella or excess policy):